Monday, August 12, 2013

 7) They are better at math than most people and consider this as confirmation of their superior intelligence.

-8) They consider themselves the smartest people in the room and let you know that.
+8) They consider themselves the smartest people in the room and let you know it.

 10) They have freedom to assume anything to provide any solution.
 How does an economist get out of a hole?
 He or she assumes a ladder.